Betelgeuse-Blasters/GrocRE/README.md

 <img src="./frontEnd/public/logo.png" width="400"/>

 ## Description
-GrocRE is a web application that acts as a subsidy to the Jmart corperation allowing users to prompt and share personalized meals and meal plans with the assistance of an A.I. model.
-Our custom API call returns a recipe, nutrition facts, and all of the ingredients needed to perpare a meal, which the end user can save to a plans and share on the built in social networking site.
+GrocRe is a web application designed to help you personalize your meal planning experience.
+Developed as a part of the Jmart Corporation, GrocRe leverages AI to provide you with recipes, nutritional facts, and a shopping list for meal preparation.
+Share your plans and discover new recipes through our built-in social network.

 ## Table of Contents